Make Money Trading Bitcoins and Other Cryptocurrencies

 The art is therefore to buy at the right time and sell at the right time.

-Our psyche being inversely adapted to trading, you will have to go against your instinct when buying and when selling.
+Our psyche being inversely adapted to trading, you will have to go against your instinct when buying and selling.

 Most people buy bitcoins when it is up, and sell when it is down “not to lose more money”.